Nice to meet you!

-Over the past four years, I’ve discovered this love for food, cooking, eating, obsessing, shopping for, and pretty much every thing else that goes along with it!
-The past eight months, I have completely given our food a makeover.
-Along with being a teacher, I am a faithful housewife to a wonderful man whom I enjoy cooking dinner for every night.
+My name is Mauranda Comley, wife, mother of three, educator, and lover of being in the kitchen.
+Over the past decade, I’ve discovered this love for food, cooking, eating, obsessing, shopping for, and pretty much everything else that goes along with it!
+Seven years ago, our food has taken a turn for the better.
 Although our meals have always emphasized delicious flavor, we neglected the most important part of the meal, the impact our food had on our bodies.

 Not only were our bodies healing, but we sat together at the dinner table “oooohhh-ing” and “mmmhhhmm-ing” at what we were eating.